conandc11/kubeedge/docs/components/edge/edged.md

 ## Pod Management

-It is handles for pod addition, deletion and modification.
+It handles pod addition, deletion and modification.
 It also tracks the health of the pods using pod status manager and pleg.
 Its primary jobs are as follows:

 - Receives and handles pod addition/deletion/modification messages from metamanager.